omeka/omeka-s-enduser/docs/modules/scripto/scriptoPublicView.md

 All transcription activity takes place on the **public** side of the Scripto project.
 You cannot edit a transcription from the admin dashboard.

+For an example of how to orient community members to the interface, see the [Guide to transcribing the *Papers of the War Department*](http://wardepartmentpapers.org/s/home/page/transcribing-guide)

 ## Linking between Scripto and an Omeka S site
 While the Scripto public interface exists somewhat separately from the sites you build in your Omeka S installation, it is possible to move between them.